CARTAvis/carta-frontend/docs_website/docs/contributing/github-workflow.md

 -   protobuf updated to the latest dev commit / no protobuf update needed:

-    Updating the protobuf is required when there are changes in the carat-protobuf submodule.
+    Updating the protobuf is required when there are changes in the carta-protobuf submodule.
 This can be done when the pull request is ready for merge.

 -   `BackendService` unchanged / `BackendService` changed and corresponding ICD test fix added: